ballerina-platform/ballerina-dev-website/learn/using-the-openapi-tools.md

 If tags and operations both are defined it will validate against the union set of resources.

 - **ExcludeTags** (Optional) : **string[]?**    :
-This feature for users to store the tag does not need to be validated.
+This feature is for users to store the tag.
+It does not need to be validated.
 At the same time excludeTag and Tag cannot store, It will generate warning messages regarding it.

 - **ExcludeOperations** (Optional) : **string[]?**  :